Mobility hub

 The Capital Region and Rudersdal Municipality, together with Kinto Mobility, Green Mobility, TIER, and DTU, have received a grant of DKK 10 million from the EU’s Horizon Europe Support Program to establish mobility hubs and test shared mobility outside the most significant cities, thereby strengthening the existing public transportation in combination with private mobility services.
 The goal is to make choosing public transport or shared solutions in everyday life and leisure time easier.

 At DTU Science Park in Hørsholm, approximately 3,500 people go to work every day, making it relevant to test various types of mobility solutions.
 Hosting the test hub aligns well with DTU Science Park’s efforts towards sustainable initiatives.
-With HUB+, we aim to make using shared transportation an attractive solution in daily life.
+With HUB+, we aim to increase employees’ flexibility in transportation and make it easier to choose shared transport over personal cars.